SPH73/uk-ge-results-dashboard-blog/README.md

 ### Libraries

 - [D3.js](https://d3js.org/) for the data visualisation using DOM manipulation.
-D3.js is a JavaScript library for manipulating documents based on data. crossfilter.js(https://square.github.io/crossfilter/) for multidemsional data filtering.
+D3.js is a JavaScript library for manipulating documents based on data.
+- [crossfilter.js](https://square.github.io/crossfilter/) for multidemsional data filtering.
 Crossfilter is a JavaScript library for exploring large multivariate datasets in the browser.
-  [\* DC.js](https://dc-js.github.io/dc.js/docs/html/index.html) for creating the interactive dashboard. dc.js is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
+- [DC.js](https://dc-js.github.io/dc.js/docs/html/index.html) for creating the interactive dashboard. dc.js is a javascript charting library with native crossfilter support, allowing highly efficient exploration on large multi-dimensional datasets (inspired by crossfilter's demo).
 It leverages d3 to render charts in CSS-friendly SVG format.
 Charts rendered using dc.js are data driven and reactive and therefore provide instant feedback to user interaction.
+- [Queue.js](http://jster.net/library/queue-js) Queue.js is a simple and efficient queue implementation for JavaScript that allows for larger queues of data and faster than using arrays.
+It defers the loading of the data until the page has loaded preventing errors from missing data.

 ### Version Control & Deployment